How to plant euphorbias

 Euphorbias or milkweeds are easy-to-grow plants producing distinctive acid green leaves and green-yellow cyathia.
-Excellent value for money, these elegant hardy perennials will bring much needed life and colour to most wet or dry garden in late autumn and winter.
-Try mixing with other perennial plants such as eupatoriums rugosum chocolate, purple/pink geraniums, echinops or red and purple tulips.
-They also look fantastic with silver grasses.
+Excellent value for money, these elegant hardy perennials will bring interest to most wet or dry garden all year around.
+Try planting with other perennial plants such as eupatoriums rugosum chocolate, purple/pink geraniums or echinops.
+Alternatively, mix with silver grasses.

-Plant in moist, well-drained and light humus rich soil in full sun to dappled shade.
+Plant in moist, well-drained, light, humus rich soil in full sun to dappled shade.

 Euphorbias are supplied in 9 cm pots.
 Always unpack on arrival and store in a cool place until ready to plant.
 Take care!
 Their milky sap is a strong irritant.
 Do wear gloves and take extra care when handling.
 Euphorbias can be harmful and should not be eaten.